jdamboeck/preview-maker/rebuild_plan/git_workflow.md

 # Final testing and bug fixes on the release branch
 # ...make changes...
-git commit -m "Fix final issues for v1.0.0"
+git commit -m "fix: Final issues for v1.0.0"

 # Merge to main when ready
 git checkout main